 Please contact us, or your local organisation, to find out how your giving can make a positive impact.”

 - Do not give children begging on the streets any gifts or money – in the long run this keeps them on the streets

 - Make eye contact and greet them in a friendly manner.
 Ask them questions.
 They’ll move on if they don’t want to chat.
 Genuine concern is something money cannot communicate.

-- Rather give money to initiatives that deal with the problem, i.e. StreetSmart
+- Rather give money to initiatives like StreetSmart SA.
+100% of the funds raised by partners go to beneficiaries that deal directly with the problem.